rmoshea/document-search/sourceCode/README.md

 ```

 #### Run the program as a standalone app
-NOTE: This option will only work user is running a Mac OS.
-Option not recommended as it is still going through testing
+NOTE: This option will only work for those running on a Mac OS.
+Option not recommended as it is still going through testing cycles

 1. Navigate to the **dist** directory where the bundled application is stored
 ```bash